firestead/firestead/README.md

 > Firestead is currently under heavy development

 ## Credits
-Firestead`s code structure is heavily inspired by nuxt3.
+Firestead`s code structure is heavily inspired by nuxt3 (https://github.com/nuxt/framework) (MIT).
-Thanks for the inspiration.
+Quite a few functions are originally created by the creator of nuxt3.
+You can find a reference inline.